Somatic THERAPy Sessions

 A Somatic practice begins when we start examining the current state of our relationship to our bodies….

-Do we hurt or abuse our body (or allow others to do so)?
+Do we feel frightened by the feelings in our body?
+Or out of sync with our natural rhythms and needs?
+Do we hurt or shame our body to cope (or allow others to do so)?
 Do we abandon it?
 Ignore It?
 Force it into Submission?
-Shame it?
 Compare it to other bodies?
 Allow old survival patterns (the fight, flight, freeze or fawn response) to lead our lives?

 Does this way of relating to your body feel familiar?
 Does it remind you of any other relationship in your life?